Louis XV: Commerce, agriculture and the "Starvation Pact" rumor

 Two men had an enormous influence on the economic policies of the King.
 François Quesnay was the best-known economist in France.
 He was the King's doctor, and treated Madame de Pompadour, but was also a celebrated economic theorist, whose collected writings, "Tableau Économique" (1758), were avidly read by the King and his Court: Louis referred to him as "my thinker."
 His students included the Marquis de Mirabeau and Adam Smith.
 He was a critic of government regulation, and coined the term "bureaucracy" (literally, "A government of desks").
 The other was his disciple, the Minister of the Commerce of the King, Jacques Claude Marie Vincent de Gournay.
 The two men advocated removing as many restrictions as possible from the economy, to encourage greater production and trade.
-De Gournay's famous expression, laissez faire, laissez passer ("it be done, let it pass") was later adopted as the slogan of a whole school of free market economics.
+De Gournay's famous expression, laissez faire, laissez passer ("let it be done, let it pass") was later adopted as the slogan of a whole school of free market economics.

 De Gournay and Quesnay proposed in particular the liberalization of agricultural markets, which were strictly controlled, to encourage greater production, competition and lower prices.
 Following the doctrines of Quesnay and de Gournay, Louis's controller of finances, Henri Bertin, created a new Society of Agriculture and an Agricultural Committee within the government, comparable to those existing to support commerce.
 In May 1763, Bertin issued a decree permitting the tax-free circulation of grain.
 In August 1764, Bertin permitted the export of grain from twenty-seven French ports, later expanded to thirty-six.
 At the same time he established a large zone around Paris, where grain was reserved exclusively for feeding the Parisians, and established a cap on the grain price, which, if it was passed, would cause the exports to cease.

-The policy of freeing grain prices was effective in good years, and resulted in increased trade and lower prices, but during years with poor harvests; 1766, 1767 and 1768, prices went up.
+The policy of freeing grain prices was effective in good years, and resulted in increased trade and lower prices, but during years with poor harvests, 1766, 1767 and 1768, prices went up.
 Most of the Parlements, in regions which produced grain, supported the policy, but others, including Paris and Rouen, were highly critical.
-In those cities rumors began to circulate of a mythical "Starvation Pact", a supposed plot by the government to deliberately starve and eliminate the poor.
+In those cities, rumors began to circulate of a mythical "Starvation Pact", a supposed plot by the government to deliberately starve and eliminate the poor.
 These rumors eventually became one of the factors that provoked the French Revolution.